josmac69/data_platform_challenge/azure-solution.md

 * Given the variety of data sources and the need for real-time, near-real-time, and batch data processing, [Azure Data Factory](azure-data-factory/README.md) would be a good choice for data ingestion.
 * It supports a wide range of source systems and allows you to create data-driven workflows for orchestrating and automating data movement and data transformation.
-* For real-time data ingestion, I can consider usage of [Azure Event Hubs](azure-event-hubs.md) or Apache Kafka on Azure.
+* For real-time data ingestion, I can consider usage of [Azure Event Hubs](azure-event-hubs/README.md) or Apache Kafka on Azure.
   * These services can handle high volumes of data in real-time and can integrate with various data producers and consumers.
+  * Azure Event Hubs is also offering Kafka-compatible endpoints.
+* Apache Kafka on Azure is part of [Azure HDInsight](azure-hdinsight/README.md), a managed service offering Hadoop, Hive, LLAP, Kafka, Spark and other open-source tools as service.

 **2. Data Storage:**